ngirard/bash-sqlite-toolkit/README.md

 # sqlite-shell-lib

-A Bash library for interacting with SQLite databases using named pipes, allowing for efficient and concurrent database operations within shell scripts.
+A Bash library for interacting with SQLite databases using coprocesses, allowing for efficient and concurrent database operations within shell scripts.

 ## Table of Contents